simp-lee/retry/README.md

 # retry

 This package includes a flexible and configurable `Do` function that can be used to automatically retry operations that may fail intermittently.
-It supports various backoff strategies including linear and exponential backoff with jitter, as well as context cancellation and custom logging. `Try` function is also provided to capture any panic as an error with a stack trace.
+It supports various backoff strategies including linear, exponential backoff with jitter, random interval backoff, as well as context cancellation and custom logging.

 ## Installation